Let them be wild

-Dingoes on Fraser Island have chased joggers and children who are playing.
+Dingoes on K'gari have chased joggers and children who are playing.
 What appears as playful dog behaviour is actually serious dominance testing by the dingoes, which can lead to aggression.
-Avoid jogging and running as it can attract and excite dingo attention, and trigger a negative interaction.
+Avoid jogging and running as it can attract and excite dingo attention and trigger a negative interaction.

 People walking alone have been threatened and nipped by dingoes.
 Stay in small groups.

 Some dingoes visit lakes and hunt around the shorelines.
 They will snatch picnics and will open unsecured ice boxes, especially if they are on the ground.
 They may become aggressive when people try to pull food away.
 Don't take food or drinks, except water, to lake shores.